cristianmtr/tracker/README.md

 # TODO
 - encrypt session cookie
 - figure out how to fit description textarea to proper size;
-- in order to accomodate for multiple users modifying and creating tasks in the database, I should do the following:
+- in order to accommodate for multiple users modifying and creating tasks in the database, I should do the following:
   - create a queue with submitData objects;
   - have a process pop from the queue and do the task;
   - after each task is processed, the client browser should be informed what row_id it needs to update;